5 Upcoming Bikes Under ₹2 Lakh in India 2026: Prices & Launch Dates

 Buy now if you need a bike within the next month or two and cannot afford to wait.
 If you are looking at the 125cc commuter space, there are already excellent options on the floor today; the Honda SP 125, Bajaj Pulsar 125, and Hero Xtreme 125R are all strong buys right now.
 And if the Pulsar NS150 is specifically what you are after, there is no confirmed launch date yet, which means your wait could stretch much longer than expected.

-Wait, if the KTM 125 Duke is in your budget, October 2026 is a clear, defined timeline, and the product looks genuinely worth it.
+Wait, if the KTM 125 Duke is in your budget.
+October 2026 is a clear, defined timeline, and the product looks genuinely worth it.
 If the Hero Karizma XMR 250 excites you, waiting until late 2026 makes sense, too, just build in some buffer for possible delays.
-And if you are open to going electric, hold on before committing, the Yamaha EC-06 could change your shortlist entirely.
+If your priority is long-distance comfort rather than sporty performance, the Bajaj Avenger 220 Cruise may be worth waiting for.
+Its relaxed riding position, highway-friendly nature and accessible pricing make it one of the few affordable cruisers in the market.

 The golden rule with any upcoming bikes under 2 lakhs in India 2026: never delay a purchase more than 3 months for an unconfirmed launch.
 Indian bike releases get pushed back routinely.
 Your daily commute matters more than a spec sheet that is still speculative.